lchamberland/lchamberland.github.io/index2.md

 tags: about
 ---

-My research explores the interplay between long-distance dispersal and vicariance in the evolutionary history and biogeography of Deinopdae, the net-casting spiders.
-My research is part of an ongoing collaborative project, Caribbean Island Biogeography <a href="http://www.islandbiogeography.org">(CARBIO)</a>, aimed at understanding why the Caribbean is a biodiversity hotspot.
-Currently, I am expanding the project globally to investigate the evolutionary and ecological shifts relatated to the complex visual sensory system of these spiders.
+I recently earned my PhD in biology with the <a href="http://www.theridiidae.com">Agnarsson Lab</a> at the University of Vermont.
+My dissertation work explored the interplay between long-distance dispersal and vicariance in shaping the evolutionary history and biogeography of spiders.
+My research is part of an ongoing collaborative project, Caribbean Island Biogeography <a href="http://www.islandbiogeography.org">(CARBIO)</a>, which uses the remarkably diverse study system of spiders to better understand how the island archapelligo has become a biodiversity hotspot.
+Currently, I am the Inbertebrate Collections Manager for the Zadock Thompson Zoological Collections at the <a href="https://www.uvm.edu/vtnaturalhistory">University of Vermont Natural History Museum</a>.

 {:.center}